A Learned Closure Method Applied to Phase Mixing in a Turbulent Gradient-Driven Gyrokinetic System in Simple Geometry: Introduction

 \section{Introduction}

-A kinetic description of a plasma defines the evolution of the distribution function for particles at position $\vec x$ and velocity $\vec v$ in time according to the Boltzmann Equation:

-where $f_s(\boldsymbol{x},\boldsymbol{v})$ denotes the distribution function of particle species $s$, $\boldsymbol{E}$ is the electric field, $\boldsymbol{B}$ is the magnetic field, and C is a collision operator.
-In order to calculate the self-consistent fields, this must be coupled to Maxwell's equations.
-The kinetic equation time-evolves a six dimensional phase space at the fast cyclotron frequency rendering it extremely challenging to solve numerically.
-Although direct numerical simulations of Eq.~\ref{kinetic_equation} can be achieved at great expense for limited problems, the the full kinetic equation remains, perhaps, most valuable as a starting point for reduced treatments of plasmas.

-One of these reduced treatments, gyrokinetics, has proven to be an extremely useful description of plasmas in strongly magnetized regimes~\cite{krommes2012,Freiman}.
-The gyrokinetic model averages out the fast gyration of the particles around the magnetic field, reducing the distribution function from 6D to 5D (3 spatial dimensions and 2 velocity dimensions) and eliminating the fast cyclotron timescale, drastically reducing the cost of simulations.
-The gyrokinetic equation effectively evolves a distribution of `charged rings', and is expressed in terms of the guiding center coordinates and gyro-averaged fields.
+The gyrokinetic model~\cite{Freiman,krommes2012,abel_2013}, in which the fast gyration of particles around the magnetic field is averaged out, has proven to be a useful description of strongly magnetized plasmas.
+The kinetic system is reduced from 6D to 5D (3 spatial dimensions and 2 velocity dimensions) and the fast cyclotron timescale is eliminated.
+The kinetic system is thus greatly simplified for both analysis and simulation.

 Gyrokinetics has become the standard tool for describing turbulent transport in magnetic fusion devices, and more broadly, has found fruitful applications ranging from basic plasma physics to space / astro systems~\cite{plunk_cowley_schekochihin_tatsuno_2010,mj2011,Told15,howes2008a}.
-In fusion applications, in particular, gyrokinetics has demonstrated ever increasing explanatory power and fidelity with respect to experimental observations~\cite{gorler14,Hatch_2016_microtearing,Holland16}.
+In fusion applications, in particular, gyrokinetic simulations have demonstrated increasing explanatory power with respect to experimental observations~\cite{gorler14,Hatch_2016_microtearing,Holland16}.
 Despite these developments, nonlinear gyrokinetics remains too expensive to be routinely used to predict confinement (i.e., to evolve profiles) or broadly explore parameter space for optimal confinement configurations.
 Consequently, further reductions in complexity remain highly desirable.

+One such approach to further reducing the gyrokinetic system, the gyrofluid framework, was introduced in Ref.~\cite{hammet90,dorland93}.
+A critical component of gyrofluid models is closures that model important kinetic effects within a fluid treatment.
+In this paper we study closures in a reduced gyrokinetic system with a Hermite polynomial basis (in velocity space) for a relatively simple turbulent system---gradient-driven turbulence in an unsheared slab.
+The Hermite basis facilitates a direct comparison of closed fluid simulations (truncated at low Hermite number) with kinetic simulations (truncated at high Hermite number).